codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

    3. Scoring the model

-finally, use the solution with the highest score
+finally, use the solution with the highest score.

 Ransac is used often in tasks such as: